sgclasher/agentblueprint/instructions.md

 # 🎯 Current Status - Ready for Next Development Phase

-**✅ ALL MAJOR TASKS COMPLETED**: The platform is now production-ready with comprehensive AI Opportunities Analysis, secure database architecture, and robust user experience.
+**✅ ALL MAJOR TASKS COMPLETED**: The platform is now production-ready with comprehensive AI Opportunities Analysis, secure database architecture, robust user experience, and seamless profile selection functionality on the timeline page.

 **🚀 Next Development Priority**: Based on the December 2024 planning session, the next focus should be the **Agentic Workflow Visualizer** with ServiceNow integration and basic workflow visualization.

+**📊 Recent Achievements**:
+- Successfully resolved timeline page profile dropdown sync issue (January 2025)
-**📊 Recent Achievement**: Successfully resolved AI Opportunities page refresh issue with enhanced security architecture (January 2025).
+- Successfully resolved AI Opportunities page refresh issue with enhanced security architecture (January 2025)

 ---